phpDocumentor/guides/tests/Integration/tests/anchor-whitespace/input/index.rst

 Somewhere else
 =============

-This is a link to the RST Overview :ref:`rst-overview`
+This is a link to the RST Overview: :ref:`rst-overview`

-This is a link to the Sphinx Overview :ref:`sphinx-overview`
+This is a link to the Sphinx Overview: :ref:`sphinx-overview`